Salem Workers’ Compensation Lawyer

 Workplace injuries can cause severe harm to employees.
 Furthermore, the cost of medical expenses and lost wages stemming from workplace injuries can be devastating to injured workers.
 Accordingly, Massachusetts law provides that employers in Salem are required to carry Workers’ Compensation insurance for their employees.

 Workers’ Compensation insurance covers medical expenses and lost wages suffered because of a workplace injury.
 The types of benefits available to injured workers in Salem will depend on the extent of their injuries.
-However, insurance companies may attempt to decrease the value of Workers’ Compensation claims.
-Our Salem Workers Compensation lawyer can help fight insurance companies so victims of workplace injuries may receive the compensation they deserve.
+However, insurance companies might attempt to decrease the value of Workers’ Compensation claims.
+Our Salem Workers Compensation lawyer can help fight insurance companies so victims of workplace injuries might receive the compensation they deserve.

 Common Types of Workers’ Compensation Injuries in Salem

-According to the U.S. Bureau of Labor Statistics’ 2020 data, there were 2.9 workplace injuries for every 100 workers.
+According to the U.S. Bureau of Labor Statistics 2020 data, there were 2.9 workplace injuries for every 100 workers.
 Workplace injuries can come in many forms.
 However, certain categories of workplace injury are more common than others.
 Employers in Salem should take steps to protect their employees from the following categories of workplace injury.
 Furthermore, workers who have suffered any of the following injuries should contact a Salem Workers’ Compensation lawyer to review their potential claim.

 Lacerations

-Lacerations are deep cuts or tears in flesh.
-Lacerations can occur in any industry, but occur more frequently in manufacturing, machine shops, food production, and restaurants.
+Lacerations are deep cuts or tears in the flesh.
+Lacerations can occur in any industry but occur more frequently in manufacturing, machine shops, food production, and restaurants.
 To help avoid lacerations, employees should be advised on appropriate procedures to follow and safety gear to wear.
 Further, businesses should replace dull blades for work tasks to help prevent potential injuries.

 Sprains and Strains

-Sprains involve stretched or torn ligaments while strains involve stretched or torn muscle ligaments.
+Sprains involve stretched or torn ligaments, while strains involve stretched or torn muscle ligaments.
 Any type of falling, twisting, or pulling can cause sprain or strain injuries.
 Improper lifting or ergonomics are common causes of sprain or strain injuries in the workplace.
 Employers should educate employees on relevant lifting and ergonomics guidelines from the U.S. Occupational Health and Safety Administration to prevent such injuries.

 Contusions